 *During the COVID-19 pandemic, certain provinces have enacted temporary measures to relax the definition of “in the presence of”.

 Different ways to make a Will in Canada?

 Most people think you need to see a lawyer to make a Will, but this simply isn’t the case.

-There are three ways to complete your estate planning: write them yourself, hire a lawyer to write them for you, or use an online service.
+There are three principal ways to complete your Will: write it yourself, hire a lawyer to write it for you, or use an online service.

 This is, of course, the cheapest way to write a Will.
 If you have a pen and a piece of paper, there’s nothing stopping you from writing a Will all by yourself (other than the fact that you probably wouldn’t know where to start).

 However, there are many pitfalls of writing your Will without any help.
 Without a lawyer or online service to guide you, it’s easy to include either too much or too little detail.

 The most traditional way of completing your Will is to do it with a lawyer.
 Seeing a lawyer mitigates the risk that your Will contains any mistakes or inaccuracies.
 But the cost of getting it done can be significant.
 If you ask a lawyer to do your POAs as well, you can expect to pay anywhere from a few hundred to a few thousand dollars.

 Seeing a lawyer is recommended if your Will is going to have some complexity.
 For example, if you’ve had multiple marriages, are in a complicated tax situation, or want to exclude an immediate family member from your Will.

 However, most Canadians are looking for relatively basic estate planning, and for them, an online service could be a good fit.